dask/dask-ml/docs/source/hyper-parameter-search.rst

 Hyper Parameter Search
 ======================

-*Hyperparameter optimization becomes difficult with* **large data** *and/or* **complicated searches.** *This page shows tools to perform hyperparameter optimization of Scikit-Learn API-compatible models using Dask, and explains when they're relevant.*
+*Hyperparameter optimization becomes difficult with* **large data** *and/or* **complicated searches,** *and choosing the right tool requires some consideration.
+All of Dask-ML's hyperparameter optimization focuses on using Scikit-Learn API-compatible models.*

 Hyperparameter searches are a required process in machine learning.
 Briefly, machine learning models require certain "hyperparameters", model parameters